 Strawberry Cough Strain

 Strawberry Cough is a sativa-dominant hybrid that was brought into being in Los Angeles when chance led to the breeding of Strawberry Fields and Haze.
 The name says it all: this bud smells like strawberry and smokes like berries and cream.
-Each puff expands in your throat and lungs, lending credence to the “cough” in its title.
-Once it gets in your system, Strawberry Cough takes hold and presents a delightfully euphoric head high, perfect for combatting depression, stress, or anxiety.
+Each puff expands in your throat and lungs, lending credence to the 'cough' in its title.
+Once it gets in your system, Strawberry Cough takes hold and presents a delightfully euphoric head high.

 Overview of Strawberry Cough

 At first whiff, it is clear that this bud will prove to be a delicious smoke.
 An obvious strawberry aroma floats off of the flower, enticing smokers to grind it up and light it.
 Once inhaled, the berry-flavored smoke from Strawberry Cough expands in the lungs and throat, leaving even veteran cannabis users with the urge to cough.

 First discovered by Buds and Roses LA, this strain was named Strain of the Year by High Times in 2005.
 It only takes a couple of hits - and a couple of minutes as you catch your breath from coughing - to understand why.

 With a THC content between 15 and 20 percent, Strawberry Cough leaves users with a euphoric and uplifting cerebral high and offers a relaxing physical effect as well.
 Although these effects are not as immediate as some strains, Strawberry Cough is likely to make it to the top of your list of favorites by bringing out feelings of happiness, relaxation, and even a boost in energy.